 Skip to contents

 This function is intended to mimic dplyr::n_distinct() for multiple inputs.
-It is useful to report the number of clients through out a series of inclusion or exclusion steps.
-An use case could be getting the Ns for the sample definition flowchart in an epidemiological study.
-It is also useful for inline reporting of Ns in a Rmarkdown document.
+It is useful to report the number of clients throughout a series of inclusion or exclusion steps.
+A use case could be getting the Ns for the sample definition flowchart in an epidemiological study.
+It is also useful for inline reporting of Ns in an R Markdown document.

 Usage